 The following screenshots will show you where to find these settings in OBS:

 Ok, so where do we find these source URLs in Handbid?
 They are under the Promote Item settings In the Handbid Live Stream.
 To get them, you will want to go to your event in Handbid, click on Live Stream, and then "Promote Item":

 5. Can't Find URL?
 Promote Something

-Next, if you do not have any item promoted, promote something so that the URLs can generate.
+Next, if you do not have any item promoted, promote something to generate the URLs.
 Just promote an item and save.
 When you return to the Promote Item settings, you will now see the URLs that you need.
 We try to make it easy on you and provide a button you can click to copy the URL.
-Provided your computer is bring cooperative, it should work.

 6. Live Auction Scene Display